Short-time Fourier Transform-based Signal Recovery for Modulo Analog-to-Digital Converters: Performance Guarantees using the Proposed Recovery Procedure

-It is also important to point out the detrimental impact of spectral leakage to the MSE performance.
-Neglecting spectral leakage, i.e. $\delta_{\mathrm{SL}} = 0$, equation \eqref{eq:MSE_guarantee} simplifies to
+It is also important to point out the detrimental impact of spectral leakage on MSE performance.
+Neglecting the spectral leakage, that is, $\delta_{\mathrm{SL}} = 0$, equation \eqref{eq:MSE_guarantee} simplifies to

 This is similar to the asymptotic growth rate established in \cite{Bernardo_ISIT2024} which neglected spectral leakage.
-When $\delta_{\mathrm{SL}} > 0$, the asymptotic growth rate of the MSE becomes $\mathcal{O}\left(\frac{1}{\mathrm{OF}^2}\right)$ only. $\delta_{\mathrm{SL}}$ can be reduced if larger window length is used.
-However, using a larger window length increases the computational complexity of the sliding window DFT (see Section \ref{subsection:complexity}).
+When $\delta_{\mathrm{SL}} > 0$, the asymptotic growth rate of MSE becomes $\mathcal{O}\left(\frac{1}{\mathrm{OF}^2}\right)$ only. $\delta_{\mathrm{SL}}$ can be reduced by using a larger window length.
+However, using a larger window length increases the computational complexity of sliding window DFT (see Section \ref{subsection:complexity}).